bogdanspn/wp-iconfinder-portfolio/README.md

 ## Roadmap

-* Add ability to display all sets in a collection by collection_id
-* Move plugin menu to top-level, add sub-menus as need for help, promos, etc.
 * Allow multiple style identifiers
 * Add WP text editor integration
 * Add UI to create new smartcodes for copy/paste or direct insert